 Employees of Amazon take mandatory compliance training courses on the Code of Business Conduct and Ethics, Anti-Bribery Compliance, and Workplace Harassment.
 Additionally, the Amazon.com Legal Department has developed and maintains reporting guidelines for employees who wish to report violations of the Business Code of Conduct and Ethics.
 These guidelines include information on making reports to the Legal Department and to an independent third party.
+This year, Amazon launched training at our fulfilment operations in the UK on identifying and reporting suspected instances of modern slavery.

-Approval for this statement
+Approval for This Statement